trailofbits/deepstate/docs/test_harness.md

 * The search is linear, since nothing else is reasonable for arbitrary predicates, so it may be quite costly.
-* Predicates will side effects are likely to be evaluated multiple times.
+* Predicates with side effects are likely to be evaluated multiple times.
 * The distribution is highly non-uniform.